SPH73/MS3-project/README.md

 [boto3](https://buildmedia.readthedocs.org/media/pdf/boto3/latest/boto3.pdf)
 [jinja filters](https://docs.exponea.com/docs/filters)

-# Other Notes
+#### Other Notes

-I updated the project structure by turning the application into a package with `__init__.py` and moving the routes to `routes.py`. to avoid confusion I renamed `app.py` to `run.py` to be different from the package name.
+I updated the project structure by turning the application into a package with `__init__.py` and moving the routes to `routes.py`.
+To avoid confusion I renamed `app.py` to `run.py` to be different from the package name.
 At the same time I created a `requirements.txt` to be inclusive of choice/preference for other developers, deployment and the assessors.

+#### Personal Takeaways

+Throughout developement, I noticed that I regularly jumped around instead of completing each part before tackling another.
+As a goal for my next project, I want to work on this area.
+I believe it will actually help me to take less time to complete projects and make fewer mistakes.